Exhibits

 The Yule Goat tradition is thought to have begun around the beginning of the Early Modern Era.
 Nordic tales tell of people who would dress in goat skins and roam the cities singing, performing, and pulling pranks, a tradition that persists to this day in some parts.
 Christianity transformed the role and symbolism of this legend over time, adapting it to reflect a more positive light.
 In some regions, the goat itself was thought to be an invisible, benevolent spirit responsible for overseeing Yule preparations.
 He later became closely associated with gift-giving and good fortune, closer to the 19th century.
 Different varieties of the tales exist and changed over time from the goat delivering presents himself, being ridden by a tomte or St Nickalas/Yuletomte type character, or eventually being entirely replaced by the juletomte (Father Christmas/Santa Claus) or the julenisse during the second half of the 19th century and into the early 20th century.

-Today, the Yule Goat is most often seen as a straw figure bound with red ribbon, placed beneath or hung from Christmas trees across the Nordic countries.
-The most famous example is the Gävle Goat, first built in 1966.
+Today, the most notorious, or perhaps infamous, example of the Yule Goat in modern culture is the Gävle Goat, first built in 1966.
 The Gävle Goat stands several stories tall and has become infamous for its repeated acts of vandalism and arson.
 To prevent this, the massive straw goat is now closely guarded and live-streamed.
-These protective actions have resulted in more creative attempts to burn it down.
+However, these protective actions have resulted in even more creative attempts to burn it down.

 Scandinavia and Norse Mythology: